Heroes on Ordinary Days

-The room filled as more of the crew began to arrive.
+The room filled as more of the crew arrived.
 Their Captain circulated among them, making each new arrival feel welcome.
-When there was a lull in the arrival of crewmembers, Kathryn stopped to look around the room, and she smiled.
+When there was a lull in the arrival of crewmembers, Kathryn stopped to look around the room.
+She smiled.
 This gathering was doing more to restore her energy than any relaxing bath could have done.
-Her original home in the Alpha quadrant was still far away.
+Her original home in the Alpha Quadrant was far away.
 But right now she had these dear people who'd joined together in this silly event to cheer her up.

 "Happy Ancestors' Eve," she wished each group in turn.

 Neelix headed back to his kitchen to get more refreshments.
 Tom looked over to offer to help.
-But Neelix waved him away.
+But Neelix shook his head 'no'.
 Neelix was in his element.
 He bustled about making sure that everyone was supplied with food.
 He set out bowls of his favorite snacks mixed with other snacks that the crew, for some reason, preferred.

 The picture of the Captain's ancestor was perched on the counter near one of the snack bowls.
 Neelix picked it up to examine the image of Shannon O'Donnell surrounded by her children and her grandchildren.
 He decided that his sister, Alixia, would have liked the people in this photo-image.
 It was certainly a handsome family, one that anyone could be proud of.

-Over on one side Commander Chakotay waved to Mr. Ayala to come and join him in reminiscing with B'Elanna about old times and old friends.
-Neelix saw Tom smile across at B'Elanna, and then turn to engage a particularly shy ensign in a conversation with Harry and Sue Nicoletti.
+Over on one side of the room Commander Chakotay waved to Mr. Ayala to come and join him in reminiscing with B'Elanna about old times and old friends.
+Neelix saw Tom smile at B'Elanna, and then turn to engage a particularly shy ensign in conversation with Harry and Sue Nicoletti.